mk-ultron/privacy-site/README.md

 4. **README Creation**: This README file was initially drafted by the AI based on provided guidelines, then reviewed and edited for accuracy.

-All AI-generated content was reviewed and edited by a human to ensure accuracy, relevance, and coherence with the overall project goals.
+All AI-generated content was reviewed and edited to ensure accuracy, relevance, and coherence with the overall project goals.

 ## Introduction